mxochicale/the2019/timeline/README.md

-# 1st OA and %100 reproducible thesis: opinion section for THE.
+# Timeline for the entry opinion to Times Higher Education

-## Showing interests
+## Sep 2019: Showing interests
 On 14 of September 2019, I sent an email to "the.submissions@timeshighereducation.com" to show my interest to the magazine on submitting an entry in the category of features or blogs regarding the publication of the 1st Open Access and %100 PhD thesis since the